 Eligibility & Reminders

-FWS allotments may decrease or be canceled due to financial aid changes including but not limited to: non-enrollment, less than full-time enrollment, co-op programs, study abroad or other off-campus study, receipt of outside scholarships, or other adjustments to the financial aid package.
+- FWS eligibility and allotments may decrease or be canceled due to financial aid changes including but not limited to non-enrollment, less than full-time enrollment, co-op programs, study abroad or other off-campus studies, receipt of outside scholarships, or other adjustments to the financial aid package.

 Regulations and Reminders

-You may start your job the week of classes in the Fall quarter and you must terminate your job no later than the last day of exams in spring quarter, abiding by the eligibility information above.
+You may start your job on the first day of classes for which you will be enrolled as a full or part-time student that quarter and meet the eligibility requirements outlined above.
+You must stop working no later than the last day of exams in the spring quarter, abiding by the eligibility notes in the above section.

 You should monitor your bi-weekly and cumulative academic year work-study earnings (CAESAR > Financial Aid > Work-Study Earnings by Date) after each pay date.
 Our office will notify you when you are approaching your allotment limit.
+You are responsible to monitor, track, and notify your supervisor of your FWS earnings.
 Learn more about tracking hours and allotment earnings.

 Interested in summer opportunities?
 Review the Summer Work-Study page for eligibility and FAQs.